b-k/Noras_book_group/pinker-blank_slate.md

 * There's an essay on how Malthus was wrong and better technology continues to save the day; I don't get how it fits in with the above.

+### 14 many roots of our suffering

+Game theory + genes

+* As per _the selfish gene_, altruism can be a mixed Nash equilibrium.

+* A lot of other attitudes toward sex can also be traced to maximizing resources toward the babies that so frequently arise from sexual contact. [combining with ch13, we conclude that Pinker believes that schoolchildren should be taught out of their intuitions regarding sex.]

+* Psychopathy is also a workable mixed Nash equilibrium, in a population of generally nice people.
+A set of psychopathic traits seem to arise in some people as a set.

+There's also something about self-delusion that doesn't seem to fit in with the genes and game theory theme.

+### 15 sanctimonious animal

+BK: Pinker really starts to get weird here in what he's judgy about.
+"Moral vegetarians are more likely to think that other peopleshould be vegetarians," as if this is some sort of magical thinking.
+"Smokers are banished and demonized, and the psychology of disgust and contamination is brought into play."
+Yes, because smoke _smells_.
+He is bothered that some things that have unpleasant externalities get enough press to get "moral coloring" and others don't get that far in people's consciousness.

+Other chapters cover where a common human characteristic comes from in terms of brain structure or game theory or genetics.
+But Pinker doesn't explain where moralizing comes from, just that it is stupendously common.
+He implies that it's on the rise, with lists of things that have recently become uncool, but it seems to be as much a universal as the other things he discusses.